-Join Garrick Chow for an in-depth discussion in this video Choosing a digital audio workstation (DAW), part of Understanding Audio and Music Production Careers.
+Join Garrick Chow for an in-depth discussion in this video Choosing a digital audio workstation (DAW), part of Audio and Music Production Careers: First Steps.

 - One of the most daunting aspects of getting started in audio is deciding which digital audio workstation, or DAW, to choose for the work you'll be doing.
 Your DAW's going to be the central location where you'll record, create, edit and mix your audio files.
 So it's essential to find the one that works best for you.
 But as you dig around, you'll quickly find that there are dozens of options out there.
 Sometimes there are even multiple versions of the same DAW, each designed for a specific needs.
 But generally, most professional-level DAWs these days are capable of the same things that their competitors are capable of.
 All DAWs allow you to take recordings or electronically-generated music and edit, mix and manipulate them into a final project.

 You'll find that some DAWs are more suited for recording live audio, while others are geared more towards electronic musicians who work more with audio loops, sequencers and synthesizers.
 Some DAWs come packed with tons of plugins and effects, while others have less robust processing features.
 But the feature set of a DAW is not going to be the only determining factor.
 Other factors that may affect your decision include the platforms the DAW is available on, whether or not you need specialized hardware to run the DAW, and of course the price.
 Fortunately, almost all publishers of DAW software offer free demo versions of their software that usually either function for a limited time or with limited features.